GeorgiPetrushev/GeorgiPetrushev/README.md

-- 👋 Hi, I’m @ GeorgiPetrushev
+- 👋 Hi, I ’m @ GeorgiPetrushev
 - 👀 I’m interested in developing a new technology.
 - 🌱 I’m currently learning front end web with React.
 - 💞️ I’m looking to collaborate in future technology.